Mogadishu: Mogadishu Sultanate

 The Mogadishu Sultanate was a medieval Somali sultanate centered in southern Somalia.
 It rose as one of the pre-eminent powers in the Horn of Africa under the rule of Fakhr ad-Din before becoming part of the expanding Ajuran Empire in the 13th century.
 The Mogadishu Sultanate maintained a vast trading network, dominated the regional gold trade, minted its own currency, and left an extensive architectural legacy in present-day southern Somalia.
 A local city-state with much influence over the hinterland neighbouring coastal towns.
+Commerce relationships also existed with inland towns such as Harar.